 When choosing DDU, customs duties and taxes need to be paid by end-consumers within usually three days of the goods arriving at the customs office.
 This may displease your customers who did not expect to foot for the additional charges of their goods.
 Even though different arrangements can be made for you to be billed instead, the DDU option still has other risks such as shipments getting stuck or damaged at customs, especially in the event that the customs officer opens your individual shipments to check their values.

 Hence, regardless of whether or not your shipments are below the de minimis threshold, it is always safer to choose DDP so that the goods can clear customs at a much faster rate to reach your customers.
-It would be helpful to look for logistics service providers who offer DDP services, where they pay for the customs duties and taxes to help move your shipments without a hitch.
+It would be helpful to look for logistics service providers who offer DDP services, where they pay for the customs duties and taxes without any additional administrative fees.

 In the case that your shipments happen to hit above the de minimis thresholds, logistics providers with DDP services would be able to cover for it first, then invoice you in a post-paid system.
 Working with such partners will minimise any disruption to the delivery process and is cost-efficient as well.